SoundharNatarajan834/tasknest/README.md

 (https://api.postman.com/collections/27246216-a3ded2ab-bedf-43aa-abfd-bc799c6ef7e7?access_key=PMAT-01K1MQXQNZ9Y99MCSSNZX98HER)

-📄 Assumptions
+## 📄 Assumptions

-Each user can only manage their own tasks.
+- Each user can only manage their own tasks.
-Quotes endpoint is globally rate-limited per IP.
+- Quotes endpoint is globally rate-limited per IP.
-App is used by small teams but written to scale.
+- App is used by small teams but written to scale.

+---

-📈 Scaling to 100k Users
+## 📈 Scaling to 100k Users

 To scale this system:

-Use a load balancer (e.g., NGINX)
+- Use a load balancer (e.g., NGINX)
-Implement horizontal scaling with multiple Node.js instances Switch to Redis for session/token caching
+- Implement horizontal scaling with multiple Node.js instances
+- Switch to Redis for session/token caching
-Use MongoDB Atlas or a scalable managed DB
+- Use MongoDB Atlas or a scalable managed DB
-Implement background task queues for long-running jobs
+- Implement background task queues for long-running jobs

+---

-🛡️ Production Readiness
+## 🛡️ Production Readiness

 For production:

-Enable HTTPS
+- Enable HTTPS
-Store secrets in a secure vault (e.g., AWS Secrets Manager) Use Helmet, CORS, and input sanitizers
+- Store secrets in a secure vault (e.g., AWS Secrets Manager)
+- Use Helmet, CORS, and input sanitizers
-Apply logging and monitoring (Winston + Prometheus) Enable request validation on all routes
+- Apply logging and monitoring (Winston + Prometheus)
+- Enable request validation on all routes
-Add rate-limiting and brute-force protection on auth routes
+- Add rate-limiting and brute-force protection on auth routes

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Soundhar Natarajam
+**Soundhar Natarajam**
 📧 soundhar1996@gmail.com